HeatherShein/DUETAI/README.md

 There were two different ways of solving the problem that were implemented :

 * One with Unity ML-Agents 1.0 that trains a neural network to then play the game.
 * One using a genetic algorithm.
+(Not yet implemented)

 ## Credits